skarrmann/tackle/README.md

 It uses Choc v1 keyswitches with 18mm x 17mm spacing.

-Tackle is strapped to your chest so you can type anywhere your hands are free.
+Tackle is strapped to your torso so you can type anywhere your hands are free.

 ## Project structure